jebrii/altair-ui-team-exam/README.md

 purposes.
 To do this, we ran the following command in the Terminal:
 <br><br>
 `open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security`
+<br><br>
+Note that this will only work on MAC OS and only if you have not messed with the directory structure of the Chrome app.

 ### Icons